Hi, I’m Gerry aka The Branding Evangelist

 - Even the old and young

-- It’s blend of soul and pop many called ‘the voice of hope’
+- The brand became a blend of soul and pop many called ‘the voice of hope’ … countless love songs and songs of faith, unity, and beauty

 - It certainly was for me … and millions of other people